Reference

 Isolation Exercise

 An exercise that targets a single muscle group.
-Examples: bicep curl, leg extension.
+Examples: bicep curl, leg extension, lateral raise.
+Good for targeting weak points.

 Training